sirikata/sirikata-cluster/README.md

 All types of clusters support the same interface for adding and removing services:

-    ./sirikata-cluster.py clustertype add service cluster_name_or_config service_id target_node|any [--user=default_user] [--cwd=/path/to/execute] [--] command to run
+    ./sirikata-cluster.py clustertype add service cluster_name_or_config service_id target_node|any [--user=default_user] [--cwd=/path/to/execute] [--] command to run --pid-file=PIDFILE

+You are responsible for making sure that the command you request is a daemon, i.e. that it will fork, disconnect from the parent, close stdin/out, etc. If you can't guarantee that, you can use --force-daemonize=true, but this is not reliable -- it may not catch errors during application startup.
+To avoid specifying PID file paths multiple times, the script will select the path (so it can find it during service removal) and replace any appearance of PIDFILE in the command arguments with that path.
+The example shows how the right value could be passed to a regular Sirikata binary.

-Some will accept additional keyword arguments, e.g., the EC2 version accepts --pem=/path/to/keyfile.pem to set the SSH key to use.
+Some cluster types will accept additional keyword arguments, e.g., the EC2 version accepts --pem=/path/to/keyfile.pem to set the SSH key to use.

 Removing a service is also simple: